 Skip to main content

-Rhonda Claridge received her Bachelor of Arts in journalism and classical writing from New York University and went on to earn her Master of Arts in English and creative writing from the University of Colorado.
-Currently an instructor of English at Colorado Mesa University-Montrose Campus, Claridge teaches English Composition, Writing Studio, Reading Studio and Mythology.
+Rhonda Claridge received her Bachelor of Arts in Journalism and Classical Literature from New York University and went on to earn her Master of Arts in English Literature and Creative Writing from the University of Colorado.
+An Instructor of English at Colorado Mesa University-Montrose Campus since 1999, Claridge primarily teaches English Composition and Mythology.

 Originally from the Bahamas, Claridge moved to the high country of the Southern Rocky Mountains in 1992.
 She began reporting for a local newspaper in 1995, and she continues to publish articles as a freelance writer.
 Fiction, personal essays and researched non-fiction relating to human and natural history are her favored genres.